LuisaE/cs332/README.md

 running and then lower its own priority - it should yield to the other threads (running to ready) and other thread should take over.
 - get_set_priority_test: test if the priority of a thread is correctly set
+- set_invalid_priority_test: should not set priority if out of bounds

 ## Features or edge cases the test cases do not address